Do You Need the Other Vaccines?

 Yet how many adult dogs die of Parvo each year?

 Ask your veterinarian this question.
-Parvo is almost always a disease of puppies under one year of age, and very occasionally old dogs who have weakened immune systems from unhealthy living (commercial diets and frequent vaccinations!).
-Why, then should we vaccinate against it yearly throughout life?
+Parvo is almost always a disease of puppies under one year of age, and very occasionally old dogs who have weakened immune systems from unhealthy living (commercial diets, pesticides for fleas and heartworm, and frequent vaccinations!).

 But, We’ve Always Done it This Way (Haven’t We?)